The current working environment is characterized by constant change.

 It’s been likened to the Industrial Revolution back in the late 18th and early 19th centuries when society adapted to the switch from a self-contained subsistence way of living to one dominated by trade, and the organized creation of products and services based on specialism, mass production in factories and economies of scale.

-We should, however, establish quickly the drivers so we can understand our start point and context.
-Drivers divide into the two categories of Technology and Expectation.
+It is important to establish the drivers of the required transformation so that we can understand our start point and context.
+Drivers divide into the two categories of Technology and Social.

 Drivers of Future of Work

 Technology is a driver that we are all aware of, but we are not always clear about how it will affect the way that work is done in the (near).
 Information technology has evolved rapidly to permit global communication in ways that we could not even imagine 20 years ago.

 We all know that we live in a world where virtual working on collaborative platforms is a given – a world where we can be ‘always connected through the internet of things’, a world in which where and when the work gets done is less important than how the work gets done.
 Technology has been used to digitize the more administrative and repetitive tasks, automation has been designed to take on physical tasks in a factory environment with robots able to work consistently and tirelessly 24/7 when required.